joannekoye/dutch-oven/README.md

 ## Known Bugs
 Cannot delete a placed order.
 ## Technologies Used
-HTML, CSS, JavaSCript, JQuery and CSS bootsrap
+HTML, CSS, JavaSCript, JQuery and CSS bootsrap.
 ## Support and contact details
 Feel free to contact me on: joannekoye@gmail.com
 ### License